SomebodyUp/Multi-slice/README.md

 > **Pulse Sequence**:

   <img width="359" alt="image" src="https://github.com/SomebodyUp/Multi-slice/assets/55176537/2b632b72-523c-4f37-9d6b-4eb569056cfd">
+> **Fig. 1** (a)Generic MOLED pulse sequence. (b)A representative MOLED k-space and the corresponding MQMOLED image from the Fourier transform of the k-space.
+FT denotes Fourier transform.
+(C)Three modulation patterns (MP-A, MP-B and MP-C) of the k-space were designed, which were used alternately in adjacent slices.
 > **3D Attention Gate Neural Network**

   <img width="436" alt="image" src="https://github.com/SomebodyUp/Multi-slice/assets/55176537/86aeb8f2-dff0-49d1-be14-607de9c4d0f2">
+> **Fig. 2** The flowchart of deep neural network reconstruction.
+The inputs of the neural network are the real and imaginary parts of the MOLED adjacent slice images.

 ## To be continued ......